ong-osmond/Osmond-s-Code-Quiz/README.md

-## Welcome to my Javascript Code Quiz.
+## Welcome to my Javascript Quiz Game.

 You can find the application here: https://ong-osmond.github.io/Osmond-s-Code-Quiz/.